-1 Check your cabling.

-The first and most critical aspect of ISDN BRI interfaces is the cable or cables connecting the Pipeline to the WAN line or WAN-terminating equipment.
+- Check your cabling. - The first and most critical aspect of ISDN BRI interfaces is the cable or cables connecting the Pipeline to the WAN line or WAN-terminating equipment.
 Typically, WAN interface cabling problems appear immediately after installation.
 If you are unsure about the cabling required for your application, contact Customer Support.
-See the Specifications appendix in the Start Here Guide.
-It describes the general ISDN BRI interface requirements and lists cabling pin-outs.
+See the Specifications appendix in the Start Here booklet.
+It describes the general ISDN BRI interface requirements and lists cabling pin-outs. - 2 For a T1 line, if the cabling is not the problem, check that the value of the Buildout parameter in the Nailed T1 Group profile matches the actual distance in your configuration. - Contact your carrier representative to determine which value to choose.